Kanban-Zai/kanban-zai-version-1.0/core.md

 What is objectivity?

-A lack of favoritism or personal bias toward one side or another.
-Problems must be solved by a team and not individuals and measure and validae what you can.
+* A lack of favoritism or personal bias toward one side or another.
+* Problems must be solved by a team and not individuals
+* Measure and validate what you can.